Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

 Then we prove that

-where the sum is over core subgraphs $\gamma \subset G$ such that $\deg\, \omega'_i = e_{\gamma}-1$.
-After taking into account the orientations on graphs which are consistent with the orientations of simplices $\sigma_G$, the three braced terms in this expression can be interpreted as: the differential in the graph complex $d$; the differential \eqref{deltadef}; and the reduced version of the Connes-Kreimer coproduct \eqref{DeltaCK}.
+where the sum is over core subgraphs $\gamma \subset G$ such that $\deg \omega'_i = e_{\gamma}-1$.
+The terms in the formula~\eqref{IntroStokes} reflect the structure of the boundary faces of the polytope $\widetilde{\sigma}_G$.
+After taking into account the orientations on graphs which are consistent with the orientations of simplices $\sigma_G$, the three braced terms in this expression can be interpreted as: the differential in the graph complex~$d$; the differential \eqref{deltadef}; and the reduced version of the Connes--Kreimer coproduct~\eqref{DeltaCK}.

-The formula \eqref{IntroStokes} allows one in principle to detect homology classes as follows.
-Suppose that $X\in \GC_2$ satisfying $dX = \delta X=0$ and $I_X(\omega)$ is not a polynomial in canonical integrals $I_G(\omega')$ for graphs $G$ with fewer edges, where $\omega'$ is a canonical form of the appropriate degree.
-Then one deduces that there exists $Y \in \GC_2$ with possibly fewer loops but the same number of edges as $X$, such that $dY=\delta Y=0$, and such that the class $[Y]$ is non-zero in $H(\GC_2)$.
-Note that the degrees of $X$ and $Y$ have the same parity.
-This argument is outlined in remark \ref{rem: HomologyAndPeriods}.